chrispyles/markdown-to-html/README.md

   -n NAV, --nav NAV     add a YAML file to use for navigation menu
 ```

 Running the converter will place HTML files in the same directory as your Markdown files, with the `.md` extension replaced with `.html`.
+The HTML files come with CSS in a `style` tag in the `head`.

 ### Page Metadata